jfriesne/zg_choir/demos/fridge/README_DEVELOPER.txt

 is ready-for-read.
 When you get that notification, you need to respond to it by calling DispatchSockets() on the SocketCallbackMechanism object.

-For Qt-based GUI applications, I go a little further and supply a QtCallbackMechanism class (in zg_choir/include/platform/qt/QtCallbackMechanism.h) which subclasses SocketCallbackMechanism and handles all of the socket-monitoring internally.
-With this class, all a Qt-based GUI needs to do is instantiate the object and the rest is handled automatically.
+For Qt-based GUI applications, MUSCLE goes a little further and supplies QPostEventCallbackMechanism and QSocketCallbackMechanism classes (in zg_choir/submodules/muscle/platform/qt/Q*CallbackMechanism.h) which subclass SocketCallbackMechanism and handle all of the details internally via Qt-based APIs.
+With these class, all a Qt-based GUI needs to do is instantiate the object and the rest is handled automatically.
 For other (non-Qt-based) GUI APIs, it's usually possible to create a similar subclass that would do the same thing for them.

 B. System discovery